Installing Web SDK

 import { createSession } from "perso-interactive-sdk-web/client";

-// Create WebRTC session
+// Create WebRTC session (modern 5-arg signature)

 const session = await createSession(